serverless/examples/aws-ruby-sqs-with-dynamodb/README.md

 authorName: 'Daniel Aniszkiewicz'
 authorAvatar: 'https://avatars1.githubusercontent.com/u/8863200?s=200&v=4'
 -->
-# AWS Ruby SQS with DynamoDB example
+# Serverless AWS Ruby SQS with DynamoDB example

 This is an example of the usage of the `SQS` with `DynamoDB`, `API Gateway`, and `AWS Lambda` functions, and `Cloudwatch` for monitoring.
 The service is for the purpose of creating lottery coupons for people.
 Each and every coupon consists of the `id`, `first_name`, `last_name` and `coupon_value` as well as of `created_at` timestamp.
 API Gateway is triggering producing an SQS message, and then the consumer will create a record within the DynamoDB table.
 The incoming requests are validated with the usage of `dry-schema`.